 Now that you understand what the different Instagram Stories metrics mean, you’re ready to optimize your Instagram Stories strategy!

-In addition to the metrics above, keep in mind the time of day, type of content, length of story and other factors that may be contributing to your Instagram Stories performance.
+In addition to the metrics above, keep in mind the time of day, type of content, length of the story, and other factors that may be contributing to your Instagram Stories performance.

 While Instagram Stories analytics provides you with the data, it’s up to you to keep testing and tweaking your content strategy!